 Margery Hellman is certified by the International Association of Yoga Therapists and has AHPRA Registration as an Occupational Therapist.
 She has been teaching Yoga at Chris O’Brien Lifehouse since 2014 and has over 25 years’ experience in health care services and private practice supporting individuals to find freedom of movement, well-being and peace of mind.
 She is currently involved in a study looking at the benefits of Yoga for the management of Lymphoedema secondary to breast cancer treatment.
 Margery is available for one to one Yoga therapy and group sessions in the Chris O’Brien Lifehouse LivingRoom.

-Yoga classes take place in the LivingRoom’s group room.
-You should wear something comfortable and something that you can move in – leggings, shorts and a t-shirt or stretchy workout gear are ideal.
+Yoga classes take place in the gym.
+You should wear something comfortable that you can move easily in – leggings, shorts and a t-shirt or stretchy workout gear are ideal.

 At the beginning of the class your teacher will ask you about any injuries or current health complaints you may have.
 It’s important that you raise any aches, pains or discomfort you are experiencing so that your teacher may suggest alternative poses or movements to accommodate your needs.